-&lt;sup>8 The 17 UN Sustainable Development Goals are set out at page 95 of NPF4 and include inter alia 'affordable and clean energy' and 'climate action'.
+&lt;sup>7 The 17 UN Sustainable Development Goals are set out at page 95 of NPF4 and include inter alia 'affordable and clean energy' and 'climate action'.

-&lt;sup>9 The Scottish Government's five-year Infrastructure Investment Plan (2021-22 to 2025-26) was published in February 2021.
+&lt;sup>8 The Scottish Government's five-year Infrastructure Investment Plan (2021-22 to 2025-26) was published in February 2021.
 It set out a vision for Scotland's future infrastructure in order to support and enable an inclusive net zero emissions economy.

-&lt;sup>10 The Scottish Government National Performance Framework sets out 'National Outcomes' and measures progress against a range of economic, social and environmental 'National Indicators'.
+&lt;sup>9 The Scottish Government National Performance Framework sets out 'National Outcomes' and measures progress against a range of economic, social and environmental 'National Indicators'.

-4.4.6 The National Spatial Strategy in relation to 'sustainable places' is described (page 7) as follows:
+- 4.4.5 The new Energy Strategy and Just Transition Plan for Scotland (as referenced in NPF4) was published as a consultative draft on 10th January 2023 (see below). - 4.4.6 The National Spatial Strategy in relation to 'sustainable places' is described (page 7) as follows: